Azure/azure-osconfig/docs/architecture.md

 The OSConfig Management Platform runs in its own daemon process.
 The platform communicates with the upper agents layer (such as: the OSConfig Agent, Azure Device Update Agent, a TBD OOBE Agent -a concept of OOBE components calling the OSConfig platform, etc.) over the Management Platform Interface (MPI) REST API.

-The platform communicates to the OSConfig Managewment Modules over the Management Modules Interface (MMI) REST API.
+The platform communicates to the OSConfig Management Modules over the Management Modules Interface (MMI) REST API.

 <img src="assets/platform.png" alt="OSConfig Management Platform" width=60%/>